Scientists Invent Giant Dishwashing Machine for Entire Human Bodies

 “We aimed for small bubbles, which we thought would remove more dirt, but it was technically difficult,” former Sanyo engineer Eiji Yamaya told The Mainichi Shimbun.

-In any case, Sanyo's tub never made it to mass production.
-But 84-year-old Yamaya, along with 90-year-old, former Sanyo designer Manatsu Ueda, are advising Science Co. with the hope of a different outcome.
+Sanyo’s version never reached mass production.
+Today, 84-year-old Yamaya and 90-year-old former Sanyo designer Manatsu Ueda are advising Science Co. in hopes of a different outcome this time.

-No problem, as long as the washing machine makes its users 100 percent clean.
+No problem, as long as the machine leaves users 100 percent clean.

 Also read: Doctor reveals 10 minute power napping technique that Navy SEALs ‘swear by’ to feel refreshed